 The Trusted IPs feature of Azure Multi-Factor Authentication bypasses multi-factor authentication prompts for users who sign in from a defined IP address range.
 You can set trusted IP ranges for your on-premises environments to when users are in one of those locations, there's no Azure Multi-Factor Authentication prompt.

-Which user should you specify?
+Which type of authentication should you recommend?